Kyaw-Thiha/is-optimal-language-all-you-need/README.md

 - `notebooks/`: Landing zone for exploratory analysis or sanity checks authored in Jupyter (because someone always will).
 - `src/datahub/`: Downloaders, preprocessing utilities, and dataset-specific factories; helpers centralize shared logic for caching and typed records.
 See `src/datahub/README.md` for usage details and sample payloads.
 - `src/metrics/`: Metric implementations grouped by role; `base.py` provides the interface consumed by the evaluator, while the other modules house core, supporting, and explanatory metrics.
 - `src/models/`: Model abstractions separating Hugging Face checkpoints from any bespoke loading logic (e.g., Meta-gated models).
+See `src/models/README.md` for runner details and examples.
 - `tests/`: Unit and integration tests covering loaders, metrics, and experiment orchestration.
 ## Unified Sample Representation